Complete moduli of cubic threefolds and their intermediate Jacobians: Boundary strata of of torus rank 2

 \begin{rem} The way the proof proceeds, and the way we have labeled the loci, is such that the locus ${\bf A}11b$ is contained in the locus ${\bf A}$, which is the image of the divisor $\tDA[1]$, while the loci ${\bf B}yy$ are contained in the locus ${\bf B}$, which is the image of the divisor $\tDA[3]$.
 We note that as ${\bf A}11b$ is not equal to any of ${\bf B}yy$, this means that none of the four loci above are contained in the image of $\tDA[1]\cap\tDA[3]$.
 This can be stated as saying that no component of $\overline{IJ}\cap\beta_2^0$ is contained in $\overline{\bf A}\cap\overline{\bf B}$, or as saying that no component of $\overline{\bf A}\cap\overline{\bf B}$ is contained in $\beta_2^0$ --- and in fact one can easily see that $\overline{\bf A}\cap\overline{\bf B}\cap\beta_1^0$ is non-empty and thus 8-dimensional as expected.

 As discussed in the course of the proof, the images of the boundary divisors $\tDA[4]$ and $\tDA[5]$ are 8-dimensional, and not contained in $\beta_2$.
 Lemma \ref{lem:A2} shows that the image of the (8-dimensional) intersection $\tDA[1]\cap\tDA[2]$ is not contained in $\beta_2$, either.
 As we have already seen, ${\bf A}11b$ is thus the image of the self-intersection of $\tDA[1]$ (which is the irreducible locus of cubics with $2A_1$-singularities), while the ${\bf B}xx$ loci could be the image of an irreducible component of the self-intersection of $\tDA[3]$, or of $\tDA[3]$ with $\tDD[4]$ (note the image of a generic point of $\tDA[2]\cap\tDA[3]$ has torus rank $1$, and thus $\tDA[2]\cap\tDA[3]$ maps to an 8-dimensional locus not contained in $\beta_2$).
-Indeed, it seems likely to us that ${\bf B}22$ is equal to the image of $\tDD[4]$, while ${\bf B}1$ and ${\bf B}21$ are images of two connected components of the locus of singular cubics with $2A_3$-singularities. \end{rem}
+Indeed, it seems likely to us that ${\bf B}22$ is equal to the image of $\tDD[4]$, while we expect that the locus of singular cubics with $2A_3$-singularities has two connected components which map to ${\bf B}1$ and ${\bf B}21$ respectively. \end{rem}